top of page

 • I begin the story with the words, "Shark attack," because it is more likely you will get eaten by a shark than abducted by aliens.

 • Ensley is proud to be a New Yorker because the press and propaganda in the US she has grown up with have told her she should be.
-The other women treat Ensley badly because she is from New York and because of the press and propaganda they have grown up with.
-If you hate Ensley for her behavior but can't see anything wrong with how the other women treat Ensley in that cage, you are just as prejudiced against anyone, not from the place you are from, as all those women are.
+The other women treat Ensley badly because she is from New York and acts accordingly living up to every stereotype they have about New Yorkers.
+If you hate Ensley for her behavior but can't see anything wrong with how the other women treat Ensley in that cage, you are just as prejudiced against anyone not from the place you are from just as all those women are.
+And that includes Ensley, of course.
+This does not mean as an author that I don’t like people not from New York.
+I wrote a character who is prejudiced.
+And I wrote other characters who had a reaction to her behavior because of what they were told to believe through media propaganda.
+What they accused each other of were real life examples that I read online.
+Again if you believe this means I believe these things personally, then you must also believe Stephen King tortures people.

 • I purposely did not describe any characters' ethnicity until the aliens came in because I wanted to prove how prejudiced we all are based on where we are from in the first chapter.
-Once we know the women's ethnicities, it shouldn't change anything except to let readers know that Ensley is the smallest and the weakest.
+Once we know the women's ethnicities, it shouldn't change anything except to let readers know that Ensley is the smallest and the weakest among all the women.

-• As for language and readers saying, "Oh, how can the aliens be so advanced and not know Ensley is sentient?"
+• As for language and the question, “How can the aliens be so advanced and not know Ensley is sentient?"
 Just like in the past on our own planet, there was propaganda that certain ethnicities were less cerebral than others.
 It was thought by Europeans until the 19th century that many ethnicities could not learn how to read or think complex thoughts.
-If you read to the end of "My Human Pet," you will realize that Seb figures out that everything he was told about humans is all government propaganda and that humans are no less intelligent than aliens (which is the whole point of the story, again and again, from chapter one and the women fighting because of where they are from to humans being seen as pets, it's all just propaganda from more important people than Seb or Ensley molding them into what their governments what them to be.
+If you read to the end of "My Human Pet," you will realize that Seb figures out that everything he was told about humans is all government propaganda and that humans are no less intelligent than aliens (which is the whole point of the story, from chapter one and the women fighting because of where they are from to humans being seen as pets by aliens.
+It’s all just propaganda from more important people than Seb or Ensley, molding them into what their governments what them to be.
 It is the same with the women in the cage.
 The US has molded us into hating one another based on where we are from, the countryside or the city, the south, north, west coast, Midwest, etc.).

 • When anyone is taken against their will, sold, and still remains a captive, no matter how "comfortable" the circumstances are, they are still slaves because they cannot make their own choices.
 What becomes confusing for Ensley is that she has fallen in love with her captor and is experiencing Stockholm Syndrome.
 This is why when she sees Jupiter, she asks how she ever could have doubted that she would want to return home.